 Over the lip.
 Its just like I imagined.
 Not that I hadn't seen pictures.
 Maybe they edited out all the bootprints.
 Oh well.
 First things first - into the kiva.

 Dark.
 Musty.
-Goddamn lot of rat pumpkin piled against the west side, below the roof.
+Goddamn lot of rat shit piled against the west side, below the roof.
 Stupid-ass camera doesn't want to function correctly.
 Why this trip of all trips?
 Fudgesicle comes down too.
 We spend a few minutes looking around.
 We are quiet.
 Later she tells me she felt something there.
 Maybe I did too.

 I leave Fudgesicle to the kiva, and go to the structure aback of it.
 Restored in the 1970's, its still a nice example of Anasazi masonry and gives a good idea what this place might have looked like in the late 1200's.
 It'd be nicer if people didn't screw around with the potsherds, piling them on the deflector, the rear niche.
 Sigh.

 Outside again.
 Still have that damn dehydration headache.
 Totally out of Poweraide.
 Water back at the packs.
 Next water just past Jailhouse, our next stop.
 Slow down, enjoy the ruin, the crazy pictographs on the back wall.
 Maybe it isn't just how I imagined it.
 Pictured it bigger, maybe.
 More intact.
 Oh well.
 It is the Canyon Country, what should I expect?